 Even though George Washington warned against the creation of political parties and foreign alliances, it was far too late as the battle lines had been drawn between the Federalists and the Democratic-Republicans and by 1796 the war over who will be in charge as President will begin.

-If you like this kind of content, be sure to leave your thoughts down below in the comment section and be sure to follow Lace ‘Em Up on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.
+If you like this kind of content, be sure to leave your thoughts down below and be sure to follow us on Twitter @laceemupoffice and you can follow me also on Twitter @hakeemfullerton and I’ll see you in the next article.

 Leave a Reply